adonix-org/cloud-spark/README.md

 ### WebSocket

 The WebSocket middleware ensures upgrade requests are valid before they reach your handler.
-You can provide a path (default `"/"`) and register multiple instances for multiple paths.
+You can provide a path (default: `"/"`) and register multiple instances for multiple paths.
 Invalid upgrade requests are intercepted, and the correct error response is returned.

 A valid WebSocket upgrade request must use the `GET` method and include the following: